1 Day in Mijas: Exploring Spain’s Stunning White Mountain Village

 Although Mijas is located high in the mountains, it’s still very easy to get to.
 There are buses available from most major beach towns along Costa del Sol and even the main city of Malaga.

 On our trip, we caught the bus directly from Benalmadena where we were staying.
-It was a winding 45-minute ride into the mountains but dropped us off in the center of town for just a few Euros.
+It was a winding 45-minute ride into the mountains, but dropped us off in the center of town for just a few Euros.

 Book a Full Day Tour of Mijas, Marbella & Puerto Banús From Málaga